jacobslusser/trestles/README.md

 Ever wondered how a client-side router works?
 Or what jQuery actually does when it makes an AJAX call?
 Or how Bootstrap displays a modal dialog?
 All of those questions and more will hopefully be answered in the form of a well-documented sample application.

-To prove the idea, I'll be creating a SPA that mimics all the UI elements of a popular chat app such as Skype&trade;, capable of running on Cordova, but in pure JavaScript.
+To prove the idea I'll be creating a SPA that mimics all the UI elements of a popular chat app such as Skype&trade;, capable of running on Cordova, Electron, mobile and/or desktop browsers, but in pure JavaScript.
 Will the result be insanely fast JavaScript or copious amounts of boilerplate code?
 Who knows?
 Only time will tell.

 ## Project Status
 I believe in the "release early, release often" mantra.
 The current state of the project is 'conception'.